2009/dev-docs/angular2/redux.md

 * Data that is needed in multiple places of your app
 * Multiple actors (server, websockets, end-user etc) that will mutate the data

+## Why use immutable state in Angular?

+See this article by Victor Savkin: [Immutability vs Encapsulation][5]

 ## Libraries

 ### Redux/PlainJS